zek224/zek224/README.md

 - 👋 Hi, I’m @zek224
-- 👀 I’m interested in computer programming
+- 👀 I’m interested in computer programming and blockchain technology
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: zek224@lehigh.edu

 <!---
 zek224/zek224 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.